 It’s called Dimension.
 These people go into a supernatural hardware store, and they can change their lives in any way by three inches.
 So right away the men get creative.

-How would you use
+How would you use your three inches?

 I’d be taller.